Package Leaflet: Information for the Patient

 Lilly S.A.

-This medicinal product has been authorized under a conditional approval.
-This type of approval means that more information is expected to be obtained about this medicinal product.
+This medicinal product has been authorized under a “conditional approval”.
+This approval means that more information on this medicinal product is expected.

-The European Medicines Agency will review the new information about this medicinal product at least once a year and this leaflet will be updated as necessary.
+The European Medicines Agency will review new information on this medicinal product at least once a year and this leaflet will be updated as necessary.

-Further information on this medicinal product is available on the website of the European Medicines Agency:http://www.ema.europa.euand on the website of the Spanish Agency of Medicines and Medical Devices (AEMPS) (http://www.aemps.gob.es/).
+Detailed information on this medicinal product is available on the European Medicines Agency website: http://www.ema.europa.eu and on the Spanish Agency for Medicines and Health Products (AEMPS) website (http://www.aemps.gob.es/).